slimcoin-project/slimcoin-project.github.io/proof-of-stake-guide.md

 **Note**: The number of inputs is related to the number of transactions you received.
 In short: normally, for every transaction you received, your wallet will contain one input.
 The more transactions you receive, the more inputs your wallet will have to manage.

+Because of this issue, if the computer or server you use to mint is older or low on resources, it's a good idea to *not* use the same wallet for Proof of Burn minting or Proof of Work mining and for Proof of Stake minting.
+Mining and PoB minting produce a continuous stream of new inputs that then will consume increasingly more resources when you mint by Proof of Stake.

-It is advisable that you *clean* your wallet if you have a large amount of inputs and want to mint by Proof of Stake.
-For this purpose, simply make a single transaction to yourself.
+It is advisable that you *clean* your wallet before you start to mint if you have a large amount of inputs.
+For this purpose, simply make a single transaction to one of your wallet addresses including all coins in the wallet.
+So you will have all your balance concentrated in one single input.